With divorce looming on the horizon, it’s important to get your proverbial ducks in a row. Particularly when it comes to finances.

 Purposely running a business into the ground may signal something is amiss.
 Not letting you look at financial records for the business may also tip you off.

 If either of you owns a business, it makes divorce that much more complicated.
 There are many specific concerns and potential consequences you face in that situation.
 It may even impact business partners.
-In these situations, it’s likely in your best interest to talk to a professional with experience in these cases.
+In these situations, it’s likely in your best interest to talk to a professional with experience.

 2. Income/Lifestyle Discrepancy